Here’s what you’ll learn in this guide:

 But for now, I’ll show you how to do keyword research for your guest post using Ahrefs.

-Let’s say you want to publish a guest post on Hubspot blog.
+Let’s say you want to publish a guest post on the Hubspot blog.

 To come up with potential guest post ideas that can rank on this blog, we will use the Ahrefs content gap tool.